-In November of 2011, Knibb was a contender on the Food Network’s Iron Chef America, battling Bobby Flay in a seafood/caviar showdown.
-This showing was the first time a San Diego chef had been invited to compete on Iron Chef, marking yet another significant milestone in Chef Knibb’s culinary career.
+Most recently, in November of 2011, Jason was a contender on the Food Network’s Iron Chef America, battling Bobby Flay in a seafood/caviar showdown.
+This showing was the first time a San Diego chef had been invited to compete on Iron Chef, marking yet another significant milestone in his culinary career.

 New at NINE-TEN

 Chef Jason Knibb and Pastry Chef Rachel King will present a special four-course prix-fixe dinner menu for residents and visitors looking for a place to dine before moving on to the many New Year’s Eve celebrations taking place around town.
 Click above for more information.

 'Tis the Season to be Jolly!